 You can also be a victim of identity theft by giving away too much personal information online, which could allow strangers to apply for loans in your name; create false profiles on social networking sites; order items from merchants using your account number, or file taxes using your Social Security number.
 Identity theft is considered a serious crime, with strict penalties under Florida law.
 You can review the specific legal definitions and consequences of identity theft in Florida by visiting this official statute link.

-If you are found guilty of identity fraud in Florida, you could face the following penalties:
+If you are found guilty of identity fraud in Miami, Florida, you could face the following penalties:

 As with any felony conviction, you will lose certain rights and have collateral consequences with an Identify Theft conviction.
 You will lose your right to possess a firearm and vote if convicted.
 Prospective employers, landlords, and HOAs may see your criminal history in a background check, making finding employment or housing more difficult.